Classic children's songs from cinema

 Emotional and educational impact of children's songs

-Through music and lyrics, children learn to express emotions, share, and understand the world around them, making learning an enriching experience.
+Through music and lyrics, children learn to express emotions, share and understand the world around them, making learning an enriching experience.

 Emotional and social development

-Furthermore, they foster social skills such as empathy and collaboration, as many deal with fundamental human values and relationships.
+Additionally, they foster social skills such as empathy and collaboration, as many deal with fundamental human values and relationships.

-By participating in and repeating these songs, children also experience a sense of belonging and security within their family and social environment.
+By participating and repeating these songs, children also experience a sense of belonging and security within their family and social environment.

-Contribution to language learning
+Contribution to linguistic learning

-Repetition and melodies facilitate the retention of words and phrasesimproving pronunciation and listening comprehension from an early age.
+Repetition and melodies facilitate the retention of words and phrases, improving pronunciation and listening comprehension from an early age.

 Reinforcement of values and teachings